jamesphillipturpin/x-factor/README.md

 #20.
 Adding a feature to suggest unit tests: You can modify the prompt generator to suggest unit tests for the code being edited.
 This can help developers ensure that their code is functioning correctly

+## Call to Action

+If you want help with a similar or related project, let the me, the author jamesphillipturpin, know.
+I am also a licensed structural engineer, and experienced with algorithmic trading.
+If you have an AI project that intersects one of those fields, it may be an especially good fit.

 # Wolverine